-Estimates - Certain estimates and assumptions are required by management in the preparation of the financial statements in accordance with generally accepted accounting principles (GAAP).
+Estimates: Certain estimates and assumptions are required by management in the preparation of the financial statements in accordance with accounting principles generally accepted in the United States (US GAAP).
 The significant estimates and assumptions are those required in the determination of the allowance for losses for the following items: accounts receivable and other assets, mortgage loans, restricted mortgage loans, and restricted other assets.
-Actual results in the near-term could differ from those estimates.
+Actual results in the near-term could differ significantly from those estimates.

 Cash and cash equivalents: The Fund considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-This includes cash, certificates of deposit, short-term agency notes, collateralized repurchase agreements, and certain deposits with the West Virginia Board of Treasury Investments (WVBOTI).
+This includes cash, certificates of deposit, short-term agency notes, and deposits with the West Virginia Board of Treasury Investments (WVBOTI).